timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

+* Melee hit/dodge/crit suppression updated to follow Blizzard's clarification.
+* Glancing blow damage penalty now uses the exponential formula rather than linear.
 * Rudimentary Shaman support (Stormstrike rotation).
-* Glancing blow damage penalty now uses the exponential formula rather than linear.
 * More buffs and temporary weapon enchants are available.

 ## Restrictions: